<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Skip to main content

-How does an RTD work?
+How do RTD temperature instruments work?

 RTD 4 Steps to configure

-Figure 1: RTD, Resistance to Temperature Relationship.
+Figure 2: RTD, Resistance to Temperature Relationship.

 RTD Resistance to Temperature Relationship